projection-engine/projection-engine/COMMIT_NOTES.md

-- Fixing multiple bugs related to inspector
+- Fixing selector not cleaning state
-- Reworked layout for inspector and preferences
-- Fixed selector showing selected element even when nothing really is selected